openAIP/openaip-openair-fix-format/README.md

   -f, --input-filepath <inFilepath>    The input file path to the openAIR file.
   -o, --output-filepath <outFilepath>  The output filename of the generated fixed OpenAIR file.
   -E, --extend-format                  If true, an additional "AI" token with a unique identifier is injected into each airspace block so that the file is compatible with the extended OpenAIR format.
 Defaults to "false".
+  -O  --fix-token-order                If true, will re-order found tokens and put them into the expected order.
+Note that this will remove all inline comments from the airspace definition blocks!
+Defaults to "false".
   -h, --help                           Outputs usage information.
 ```